What’s the difference between branding and marketing?

 Marketing can be described as an activity a company takes to promote its products or services.
-Marketing’s primary goal is to generate interest for the product or service.
-Marketing is a set of actions that are designed to communicate the benefits of a company and what it has to offer to its target consumers.
+Marketing’s primary goal is to generate interest in the product or service.
+Marketing is a set of actions designed to communicate the benefits of a company and what it has to offer to its target consumers.

 Branding, in comparison to marketing, is more internalized.
 It is about defining who you are.
 Defining your brand is paramount to the success of your marketing efforts and your business in general.

 The characteristics that make up your brand, including your name and logo, should easily identify your business to consumers and be distinct from competitors.
 Taking it a step further, the colors and fonts you use will become a part of your brand, so the small details cannot be overlooked.

 Branding needs to be clear, concise, and consistent.
 Staying consistent in all aspects of your brand will allow for recognition and an easier path to building a solid reputation.

 While someone may see your branding — for example, your logo on a truck or your packaging in a store — and be intrigued, it is rarely enough to generate enough interest to lead to many sales.
 That is where marketing comes in.

 Branding and marketing are two different components of a business.
 However, they both rely on each other, and both contribute to the success of the other when applied correctly.

 Marketing efforts will benefit most from having a strong branding foundation in place at the beginning.
 This will allow the marketing to highlight the products and services and show off the characteristics of the brand.
 People to more easily become familiar with the brand and what it stands for.
 Having good branding in place will set up a strong marketing campaign that can produce a maximum return.